en-wl/wordlist/README.md

 instead of going through the script.
 Use of the Python module directly instead of through the command line interface is also supported to some extent.
-Calling the high-level functions as is done in the `__main__.py` is supported, but the API may stil change.
+Calling the high-level functions as is done in the `__main__.py` is supported, but the API may still change.
 Direct use of the internal data structures, however, is not supported.